 If you are pregnant, a parent, planning on having children or have stomach issues, allergies, autoimmune or other ‘unexplained’ health problems that continually persist, despite your best efforts, I urge you to read on, despite the length of this post.
 It has taken me thirty-one years to figure out what I am about to tell you, and it has changed not just my life for the better, but that of my unborn baby, too.

 I came across this invaluable information during my own quest for remission of Juvenile Rheumatoid Arthritis, which I was diagnosed with when I was two.
-Thankfully, through my own stubbornness and determination to not spend my life being disabled, I finally conquered the disease for good, through all natural sources, and have been in remission for two years.
+Thankfully, through my own stubbornness and determination to not spend my life being disabled, I finally conquered the disease for good, through diet, a range of complementary therapies including homeopathy, naturopathy and kinesiology, and an extensive understanding about the human body, despite never having ‘actually’ studied, and I have been in remission for two years.

 In order to understand fully what MTHFR entails, it means being able to understand complex biochemistry, which I’m assuming, like me, most people reading this will not be overly familiar with.
 So I will explain it in simple terms;